Upload your CSV files to PTC, use AI-powered translation, and download ready-to-go translation files in minutes.

 Keeping Your CSV File Optimized for Translation

-Use this checklist to make sure your .csv file structure, placeholders, and content are optimized so translations stay accurate, consistent, and ready to use in every language.
+Use this checklist to make sure your .csv file structure, placeholders, and content are set up so translations stay accurate, consistent, and ready to use in every language.

 ✔ Include a Unique Key for Each String